Maximilian III Joseph: Cultural legacy

 Wolfgang Amadeus Mozart was received by Maximilian III Joseph, who was like his sister Maria Antonia Walpurgis of Bavaria skilled in music and composed, but due to a need for strict frugality no post could be offered.
 In 1775 La finta giardiniera, an Italian opera by Wolfgang Amadeus Mozart, received its first performance at the Salvatortheater in Munich.

-In 1770 Maximilian III Joseph established the precursor of the Academy of Fine Arts in Munich.
+In 1770 Maximilian III Joseph established the precursor of the Academy of Fine Arts, Munich.